sdummett-at-42/ft_transcendence/ChatREADME.md

 { message: string }
 ```
 The socket has been disconnected for some reason.
+For example the user isn't logged.

 ##### `dataError`
 ```typescript
 { message: string }
 ```
+When emitting an event to the server, if the payload validation failed, this event is returned back to the client.
 The returned message explain why the validation of the data has failed.